 Lack of support from family or friends

-Some LGBT+ people can experience a lack of support from family and friends.
+Some LGBTI+ people can experience a lack of support from family and friends.
 This may happen when someone first comes out, when they get into a relationship, start a family or when a relationship ends.
 This can manifest in any number of ways and can be hurtful, and even detrimental to your mental health.
-Sometimes families, in particular parents, may not know how to adequately support LGBT+ family members and may need some support themselves.
-Information and support is available for LGBT+ people and their parents from a wide variety of organisations.
+Sometimes families, in particular parents, may not know how to adequately support LGBTI+ family members and may need some support themselves.
+Information and support is available for LGBTI+ people and their parents from a wide variety of organisations.

-The LGBT Helpline is a non-judgmental and confidential service providing listening, support and information to lesbian, gay, bisexual and transgender (LGBT+) people, their family and friends, and to those who are questioning if they might be LGBT+.
+The LGBTI+ Helpline is a non-judgmental and confidential service providing listening, support and information to lesbian, gay, bisexual and transgender (LGBTI+) people, their family and friends, and to those who are questioning if they might be LGBTI+.
 In addition, they facilitate instant support messaging and peer support groups around the country.

 - Young people

-BeLonGTo Youth Services provide a wide variety of nationwide supports, groups and information for young LGBT+ people and their parents.
+BeLonGTo Youth Services provide a wide variety of nationwide supports, groups and information for young LGBTI+ people and their parents.